Cassandraforestier/spring-boot-exercises/README.md

 1. Clone the repository.
 2. Import the project into IntelliJ.
+3. Run all microservices individually.
-3. Make sure you have Java 11 and Maven installed.
+4. Make sure you have Java 11 and Maven installed.
-4. Run all the service application class to start microservices.
+5. Run all the service application class to start microservices.

 ## Usage